+9.2.
+Chief Officers - Senior Staff
-- 9.2.
-Chief Officers Senior Staff - 9.2.1.
-Employees defined by the Localism Act as Chief Officers, including Service Directors, work within the national conditions of service covered by the JNC for Chief Officers.

-- 9.2.2.
-All other employees, other than a small number covered by national terms and conditions for Soulbury staff (whose pay is also determined through national bargaining), work within the national conditions of service covered by the NJC for Local Government Employees. - 9.2.3.
+- 9.2.1.
+Employees defined by the Localism Act as Chief Officers, including Service Directors, work within the national conditions of service covered by the JNC for Chief Officers. - 9.2.2.
+All other employees, other than a small number covered by national terms and conditions for Soulbury staff (whose pay is also determined through national bargaining), work within the national conditions of service covered by the NJC for Local Government Employees - 9.2.3.
 The Council has 22 Chief Officer posts within the substantive structure at Carmarthenshire County Council which fall within the statutory definition of Section 43.
-As at 31st March 2021 these are: - Chief Executive (1 post) Corporate Directors (4 posts) Assistant Chief Executive (1 post) Heads of Service (16 posts) - 9.2.4.
-In addition to the substantive structure the following posts are shared regionally with our partners: - Head of Regional Collaboration (funded by CCC & 5 Regional Partners) - Head of Integrated Services (funded by CCC/Health) - Head of Strategic Joint Commissioning (funded CCC/Pembs) - Programme Director, Swansea Bay City Deal (funded by Regional Partners) - 9.2.5.
-The Council does not permit an employee occupying any post on the Council's agreed establishment to be paid other than via the Council's payroll, except in the cases of jointly funded / shared posts when they may be on the payroll of another local authority or the Health Board.
+As at 1st March 2024 these are:

+Chief Executive (1 post)

+Corporate Directors (4 posts)

+Assistant Chief Executive (1 post)

+Heads of Service (15.5posts)

+9.2.4.
+In addition to the substantive structure the following posts are shared regionally with our partners:

+- Head of Integrated Services (funded by CCC/Health) - Head of Strategic Joint Commissioning (funded CCC/Pembs) - Programme Director, Swansea Bay City Deal (funded by Regional Partners) - County Director jointly funded by CCC and Hywel Dda Health Board2 - 9.2.5.
+The Council does not permit an employee occupying any post on the Council's agreed establishment to be paid other than via the Council's payroll, except in the cases of jointly funded / shared posts when they may be on the payroll of another local authority or the Health Board. - 9.3.
+Pay - 9.3.1.
+The Pay Policy Advisory Panel recommends that Senior Officer Remuneration be subject to the relevant National Pay Awards only. - 9.3.2.
-9.3.
-Pay

-- 9.3.1.
-The Pay Advisory Group recommends that Senior Officer Remuneration be subject to the relevant National Pay Awards only. - 9.3.2.
 For the purposes of this statement, senior management means 'Chief Officers' as defined within S43 of the Localism Act.
-The posts falling within the statutory definition are set out below, with details of their basic salary as at 1st April 20202 (not including 2021/22 national negotiations).
-These details are available on the Council's website.
+The posts falling within the statutory definition are set out below, with details of their basic salary as at 1st April 2023, These details are available on the Council's website. - Chief Executive fixed salary point of £161,638 per annum (includes national pay award). - Corporate Directors as statutory and non-statutory chief officers the salary of the posts fall within a range of four incremental points between £130,604 rising to a maximum of £140,369 per annum. - Assistant Chief Executive as direct report to the Head of Paid Service the salary of the post falls within a range of four incremental points between £111,062 rising to a maximum of £117,571 per annum.

+2 Hywel Dda Health Board employee

-- Chief Executive as the head of paid service fixed salary point of £151,967 (includes national pay award). - Corporate Directors as statutory and non-statutory chief officers the salary of the posts fall within a range of four incremental points between £122,426 rising to a maximum of £131,721 per annum. - Assistant Chief Executive as direct report to the Head of Paid Service the salary of the posts fall within a range of four incremental points between £103,824 rising to a maximum of £110,020 per annum. - Heads of Service (including the Monitoring Officer) as direct reports to statutory and non-statutory chief officers the salary of the posts fall within a range of four incremental points between £90,911 rising to a maximum of £96,968 per annum. - 9.3.3.
-Following appointment and on completion of a satisfactory probationary period, progression through the incremental scale of the relevant grade is subject to satisfactory performance assessed on an annual basis.
-The Council does not pay bonus or performance related pay to any of its staff. - 9.3.4.
-Details of Chief Officers' pay are published in the Statement of Accounts.
+- Heads of Service as direct reports to statutory and non-statutory chief officers - the salary of the posts fall within a range of four incremental points between £94,497 rising to a maximum of £103,860 per annum. - Following appointment and on completion of a satisfactory probationary period, progression through the incremental scale of the relevant grade is subject to satisfactory performance assessed on an annual basis.
+The Council does not pay bonus or performance related pay to any of its staff. - 9.3.3.
+Details of Chief Officers' pay is published in the Statement of Accounts.